arminboonstra/GettingCleaningData/CodeBook.md

 - The training and test sets are merged
 - The averages of the variables are calculated for each subject and each activity.
 There are 30 subjects and 6 activities so 180 rows.
 - The data is saved to a file

+(I first completed this assignment in s)eptember.
+I'm retaking this course as part of the complete Data Science specialisation.)